AudDMusic/audd-go/examples/StreamTracksToSpotifyPlaylist/README.md

 You'll need a server with a static IP address.

 1. Obtain a token from the [Music Recognition API Dashboard](https://dashboard.audd.io/).
-2. Subscribe to or the music recognition for streams or contact us so we add a stream for free.
+2. Subscribe to or the music recognition for streams or contact us, so we add a stream for free.
 3. Create an App on the [Spotify for Developers Dashboard](https://developer.spotify.com/dashboard/applications) and get the credentials: Client ID and Client Secret.
 4. Run the binary and follow the instructions